Claude Grunitzky: Biography

 From 2017 to 2019, Grunitzky was the President of the Byrd Hoffman Water Mill Foundation, which operates The Watermill Center, an international center for the arts and humanities founded by Robert Wilson in 1991 on Long Island, New York.
-In 2019, Grunitzky was an Executive Producer, alongside Fernando Meirelles and the United Nations, of the feature-length documentary The Great Green Wall, about the African-led initiave to grow an 8,000 km natural wonder of the world across the entire width of Africa.
+In 2019, Grunitzky was an Executive Producer, alongside Fernando Meirelles and the United Nations, of the feature-length documentary The Great Green Wall, about the African-led initiative to grow an 8,000 km natural wonder of the world across the entire width of Africa.
+In 2023, Grunitzky was an Executive Producer of another environmental documentary, Blue Carbon bringing together music and science to uncover new ways of listening to nature.